Ilan Moskovitch: Biography

-In 2015 he cast Amos Gitai's latest feature film entitled "Rabin, the Last Day", about the circumstances leading to the assassination of Israeli's Prime Minister, Yitzhak Rabin, twenty years ago.
+In 2015, he was the casting director and the artistic consultant for Amos Gitai's feature film "Rabin, the Last Day," about Shamgar Commission, which investigated the circumstances leading to the assassination of Israeli's Prime Minister, Yitzhak Rabin, twenty years ago.
 The film participated at the Venice Film Festival - Official Competition 2015 as well as the Toronto International Film Festival, 2015.